maxwondercorn/ember-cli-barcode/README.md

 # ember-cli-barcode

-A ember-cli addon to render barcodes using the [JsBarcode](https://github.com/lindell/JsBarcode) library.
+An Ember addon to render barcodes using the [JsBarcode](https://github.com/lindell/JsBarcode) library.
 See the [demo](https://maxwondercorn.github.io/ember-cli-barcode/) to experiment with many of the barcode options.

 The addon adds accessibility attributes and elements to the generated barcodes.
 See the [Accessibility](#Accessibility) section below.